A Tenth Revolution Group Company

 And unsurprisingly, this is never a good look.

-Every business is at a different stage of its cloud journey, but the reality is that most are still developing their long-term cloud strategies.
-Organizations know what they want from the cloud, but don’t necessarily know how to get there—our Careers and Hiring Guide found that more than half (53%) of businesses surveyed faced challenges with their implementation because they lacked the appropriate skills internally.
+Every organization is at a different stage of its tech journey, but the reality is that most are still developing their long-term cloud strategies.
+Organizations know what they want from their digital infrastructure, but don’t necessarily know how to get there—our Careers and Hiring Guide found that half (51%) of businesses surveyed faced challenges with their implementation because they lacked the appropriate skills internally, with 61% of those who experienced a go-live delay attributing this to the same reason.

-Likewise, we found that a lack of in-house skills (19%) and struggling to identify the skills needed (9%) ranked among the top tech staffing challenges employers expect to face in the next year.
-And so, if you are proactive in researching the relevant industry and bringing ideas, examples, and solutions to the table from the get-go, this exhibits an impressive degree of knowledge, enthusiasm, and authenticity that’s sure to get you far.
+Likewise, we found that a lack of in-house skills (19%) and struggling to identify the skills needed (8%) ranked among the top tech staffing challenges employers expect to face in the next year.
+And so, if you are proactive in researching the relevant industry and bringing ideas, examples, and solutions to the table from the get-go, this exhibits an impressive degree of knowledge, enthusiasm, and authenticity that will get you far.

 In our Careers and Hiring Guide, AWS professionals told us that these are the top five product types they have experience with:

 So, if you possess these skill sets, be sure to make this clear in your interview to stay competitive against other candidates.
-Don’t just say you have these skills, however—prove it.
-Highlight real word instances of when and where you’ve utilized these skills, anchoring it back to examples on your resume where possible, to present tangible evidence of your expertise.
+But don’t just say you have these skills; prove it.
+Highlight real-world instances of when and where you’ve utilized them, anchoring back to examples on your resume to present tangible evidence and a portfolio of your expertise.

 It’s important to showcase all your strengths, as this will present you as an agile and adaptable team member.
-However, employers value experience and expertise above all else, so try to emphasize your area of specialty the most.
+However, employers value experience and expertise above all else, so try to emphasize your speciality the most.
+After all, this is the most effective way of ensuring you stand out from the crowd.

-If you hold a certification, steering the conversation towards this is one way to touch upon your area of expertise.
-Not only does this demonstrate a verifiable level of knowledge and skill, but certifications also show a level of commitment, credibility, and passion for AWS—it’s why 89% of those with certifications believe that they make you more marketable.
+If you hold a certification, steering the conversation towards this is one way to touch upon your self-development.
+Not only does this demonstrate a verifiable level of knowledge and skill, but certifications also show a level of commitment, credibility, and passion for AWS and your own learning—it’s why 82% of those with certifications believe that they make you more marketable.

 Prep for common questions

-The trick is to stay calm, collected, and most importantly, honest.
-If you don’t know the answer, don’t bury your head in the sand, or dig yourself a hole by making it up as you go along.
-AWS is an extensively complex ecosystem, and though your knowledge may lack in one area, you may excel compared to others in another.
+The trick is to stay calm, collected, and honest.
+If you don’t know the answer, don’t bury your head in the sand or dig yourself a hole by making it up as you go along.
+AWS is an extensively complex ecosystem, and though your knowledge may be lacking in one area, you may excel compared to others in another.

-While preparing for the more technical questions will depend on the context of your role, preparing for some of the more common interview questions can help to relieve some of the nerves by arming you with some strong, thought-out answers ready to go.
+While preparing for the more technical questions will depend on the context of your role, preparing for some of the more common interview questions can help relieve some of the nerves by arming you with some solid and thought-out answers ready to go.
 Don’t just recite pre-prepped answers word for word, though—use them as a foundation and personalize with your own knowledge, research, and context.

 5 common interview questions for AWS roles (and how to answer them)

-How would you describe cloud computing to someone with no prior knowledge of it?
+How would you describe AWS to someone with no prior knowledge of it?

-While this might seem like a simple question for a cloud pro, here the interviewer is actually testing your ability to communicate complex ideas in clear and comprehensible ways.
+While this might seem like a simple question for a tech pro, here, the interviewer is actually testing your ability to communicate complex ideas in clear and comprehensible ways.

-This is an invaluable skill to modern workforces, the majority of which still lack a widespread understanding of basic cloud concepts and capabilities.
-And so, by asking for a cloud definition in layman’s terms, the interviewer can gauge not just how much you understand the technologies involved, but also how well you can explain this to your peers.
+This is an invaluable skill within modern workforces, the majority of which still lack a widespread understanding of basic cloud concepts and capabilities.
+And so, by asking for this definition in layman’s terms, the interviewer can gauge not just how much you understand the technologies involved, but also how well you can explain this to your peers.

-This question has less to do with your technical expertise, and is more focused on how much of a valuable asset you could be to the team—cloud pros with good communication skills can help inform decision-making, guide internal cloud adoption, and increase buy-in from stakeholders and senior teams.
+The question has less to do with your technical expertise, and is more focused on how much of a valuable asset you could be to the team—tech professionals with good communication skills can help inform decision-making, guide internal cloud adoption, and increase buy-in from stakeholders and senior teams.

 What does the AWS landscape look like right now, and where do you see it going?